-The VNB represents the present value of the future after-tax profits, net of deductions for the time value of financial options and guarantees, as well as the cost of holding required capital, for the new business at the point of acquisition during the first half of fiscal year 2016.
+The VNB represents the present value of the future after-tax profits, net of deductions for the time value of financial options and guarantees, as well as the cost of holding required capital, for the new business at the point of acquisition during fiscal year 2016.
 Acquisition costs and commissions are reflected in the VNB.